 - As shown in the example above, WirelessKeyView shows any wi-fi network names and passwords saved in your computer – the Key (Ascii) is the wireless password e.g. for network name hhhh the password is ‘NirSofer12345′.
 The program works on XP, Vista and W7 – and with WEP, WPA and WPA2 passwords.

 Issues With WirelessKeyView

-If your computer uses a manufacturer’s (e.g. Netgear/Belkin) software utility to manage wireless networks (instead of the integrated Windows wireless software) then the program may not find the password because it is not stored within Windows – you will need to use Method 2 below to find the password.
+If your computer uses a manufacturer’s (e.g. Netgear/Belkin) software utility to manage networks (instead of the integrated Windows wireless software) then the program may not find the password because it is not stored within Windows – you will need to use Method 2 below to find it.